Welthungerhilfe/ChildGrowthMonitor/README.md

 - AzureML
 - Storage Accounts are used with Queues and Blobs for structured data and scan artifacts
 - PostgreSQL for structured data
-- Grafana for monitoring and evaluation
+- Grafana and Apache Superset for monitoring and evaluation dashboards

 #### Database